All Products

 lindorm-cli version: 1.0.xx

-connect <LindormTSDB SQL URL> <username> <password> -database <destination database name>
+connect <LindormTSDB SQL URL> <username> <password> -database <database name>

-If the connection is successful, no result is returned.
+If the connection succeeds, no output is returned.

 Step 3: Use LindormTSDB